 For the year ended December 31, 2016, total sales increased \$277.8 million, or 8%, to \$3,911.2 million from \$3,633.4 million during the year ended December 31, 2015, driven by changes in sales volumes and prices, as described below.
 During 2016, U.S. housing starts increased 6%, with single-family starts up 9%, compared with 2015.
-Single-family housing starts are the primary driver of our sales and typically result in higher building product utilization per start than multi-family units.
 For the year ended December 31, 2016, average composite lumber and average composite panel prices were up 4% and 1%, respectively, compared with the same period in the prior year, as reflected by Random Lengths composite lumber and panel pricing.
 These improvements in composite commodity pricing resulted in improved results in our BMD segment as noted below, particularly due to improved pricing in OSB and dimension lumber products.
 However, within our Wood Products segment, we manufacture plywood, but not OSB, and therefore our reported prices trended with the declines reflected in the plywood composite indexes and not the overall composite panel index.
-Average composite panel prices increased during the year ended December 31, 2016, but plywood prices were negatively impacted by a strong U.S. dollar and economy relative to other countries, resulting in foreign producers, particularly from South America, selling more of their plywood products into the eastern U.S. Given weak plywood pricing and improved demand for EWP, we have also shifted more of our internally produced veneer to EWP, resulting in the decrease in plywood sales volume noted below.
+Average composite panel prices increased during the year ended December 31, 2016, but plywood prices were negatively impacted by a strong U.S. dollar and economy relative to other countries, resulting in foreign producers, particularly from South America, selling more of their plywood products into the eastern U.S. Given weak plywood pricing and improved demand for EWP, we also shifted more of our internally produced veneer to EWP, resulting in the decrease in plywood sales volume noted below.

 Wood Products.
 During the year ended December 31, 2016, sales, including sales to our BMD segment, decreased \$1.7 million, to \$1,280.4 million from \$1,282.1 million in 2015.
 Plywood and lumber sales volumes decreased 8% and 9%, respectively, contributing \$37.2 million and \$9.1 million, respectively, to the decrease in sales.
 Sales price decreases of 7% and 2%, respectively, in plywood and lumber resulted in sales decreases of \$29.3 million and \$1.8 million, respectively.
 In addition, lower sales volumes of veneer and lower byproduct price realizations resulted in sales decreases of \$5.4 million and \$6.5 million, respectively.
-These decreases were offset partially by sales volume increases of 25% in laminated veneer lumber (LVL) and 13% in I-joists which resulted in sales increases of \$53.3 million and \$27.9 million, respectively.
+These decreases were offset partially by sales volume increases of 25% in LVL and 13% in I-joists which resulted in sales increases of \$53.3 million and \$27.9 million, respectively.
 Increased EWP volumes were due primarily to the Acquisition and increased penetration with existing customers, as well as improved single-family housing starts.
 Sales prices for LVL and I-joists were relatively flat compared with the year ended December 31, 2015.